-There are both negative effects of both sleeping deprivation (less than five hours a night) and sleeping too much (more than nine hours a night).
-Sleeping less or sleeping more puts a toll to your heart, based on a study published in the European Heart Journal.
+There are both negative effects of sleeping deprivation (less than five hours a night) and sleeping too much (more than nine hours a night).
+Sleeping less or sleeping more puts a toll on your heart, based on a study published in the European Heart Journal.

-One study revealed that young men lost sleep over a period of one week showed their testosterone levels decrease.
+One study revealed that young men who lost sleep over a period of one week, showed their testosterone levels decrease.
 If you sleep less than five hours, you reduce your sex hormone levels by up to 15 percent.

 Increased Cancer Risk

 According to the American Academy of Sleep Medicine, higher rates of breast cancer, colorectal cancer, and prostate cancer are associated with lack of sleep.
 Those working night shifts are most affected by this.

 One good news is that both men and women have the best mortality rates when they are able to sleep more than seven hours per night.

 People with shortened sleep are prone to have weight issues and also increase their risk of developing adult-onset diabetes.
 Studies have revealed that seven to eight hours of sleep is the ideal range to avoid insulin problems that could lead to diabetes.

 A study by the National Sleep Foundation states that a person is three times more prone to a car accident if they get less than six hours of sleep each night.
 The most affected by this are night shift workers, commercial drivers, travelers, and anyone working long or odd hours.
 If you are not sleeping enough, it would be best not to drive.